Destiny-01/sub-accounts/README.md

 npm run dev
 ```

-Then head to `localhost:5173` and start raiding tombs.
+Then head to `localhost:8080` and start raiding tombs.

-## Deploy

-Built with [Lovable](https://lovable.dev) - just hit the Publish button and you're live.

 ## The Vibe